SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/ses.md

 ```

-## Collecting Logs for the Amazon SES App
+## Collecting logs for the Amazon SES app

 This section provides instructions for collecting CloudTrail Event logs and SES Notifications Via SNS.